 \begin{defn} Given a cohomology class $\ell \in H^2(\cX;\bR)$, we say that a point $p \in |\cX|$ is \emph{unstable} with respect to $\ell$ if there is a filtration $f \co \Theta_k \to \cX$ with $f(1) = p \in |\cX|$ and such that $f^\ast(\ell) \in H^2(\Theta_k;\bR) \simeq \bR$ is positive.
 The \emph{$\Theta$-semistable locus} $\cX^{\ss}$ is the set of points which are not unstable. \end{defn} The above definition is simply an intrinsic formulation of the Hilbert--Mumford criterion for semistability in geometric invariant theory.
-We are somewhat flexible with what type of cohomology theory we use: if $\cX$ is locally finite type over $\bC$ we may use the Betti cohomology of the analytification of $\cX$, if $\cX$ is locally finite type over another field $k$, we can use Chow cohomology, and in general one may use the Neron--Severi group $NS(\cX)_\bR$ for $H^2(\cX;\bR)$.
-In \cite[\S 3.7]{hlinstability} we axiomatized the properties of the cohomology theory needed for the theory of $\Theta$-stability.
+We are somewhat flexible with what type of cohomology theory we use: if $\cX$ is locally finite type over $\bC$ one may use the Betti cohomology of the analytification of $\cX$; if $\cX$ is locally finite type over another field $k$, one can use Chow cohomology; and in general one may use the Neron--Severi group $NS(\cX)_\bR$ for $H^2(\cX;\bR)$.
+In \cite[\S 4.1.2]{hlinstability}, the properties of the cohomology theory needed for the theory of $\Theta$-stability are axiomatized.